-This KS2 grammar resource provides model sentences for over 50 different conjunctions, including FANBOYS (‘For’, ‘And’, ‘Nor’, ‘But’, ‘Or’, ‘Yet’, ‘So’); perfect for display and table activities in Year 3 and 4, as well as for revision in Year 5 and 6
+This Key Stage 2 grammar resource provides model sentences for over 50 different conjunctions, including FANBOYS (‘For’, ‘And’, ‘Nor’, ‘But’, ‘Or’, ‘Yet’, ‘So’) and examples of subordinating conjunctions used in KS2; perfect for display and table activities in Year 3 and 4, as well as for revision in Year 5 and 6

 Two versions of the sentences are available: